Advitya17/AutoBrickify/README.md

 `pip install -r requirements.txt`

+2. Go into the github repo directory:

+`cd 180A_result_replication`

-2. For getting results with the testing data sample, run
+3. For getting results with the testing data sample, run

 `python run.py test`

-3. For getting results with the all extracted datasets, run
+4. For getting results with the all extracted datasets, run

 `python run.py all`